By Abbe Sparks…

 I caught up with co-director and conceiver of American Dance Machine Nikki Feirt Atkins behind the scenes to elaborate on how they were able to so accurately reconstruct the great Broadway dances and preserve this legacy.
 Here’s what she had to say:

-“I contacted the original choreographers or, if they were no longer alive, I contacted the original dancers from who the choreography was staged.
-Unbelievable people came in and set the choreography such as Donna McKechnie, Chita Rivera and Robert La Fosse (for Jerome Robbins).
-In the case of Donna and Chita, they did the coaching.
-Now Donna, teaches the steps from scratch!” — Nikki Feirt Atkins
+“I contacted the original choreographers or, if they were no longer alive, I contacted the original dancers from who the choreography was staged” said Nikki Feirt Atkins.
+“Iconic luminaries came in and set and/or staged the choreography such as Donna McKechnie, Baayork Lee and Robert La Fosse (for Jerome Robbins).
+In some cases they did the coaching.
+Now Donna, teaches the steps from scratch!”

 The accuracy in reconstructing the dances went even further by having the choreographers and or original dancers come in to talk to the Gotta Dance Company to give some history and background to each work.